dekuNukem/traffic-cone-film-scanning/README.md

 * Using a **remote release** is strongly recommended to reduce vibration and speed up the process

 	* The type with 2.5mm jack are all the same, just get the cheapest one
-	* You camera might also support wireless or phone app
+	* You camera might also support wireless remote or phone app

 ![Alt text](images/remote.png)